 I was shooting grouse over pointers a while back, but the wind wasn’t suiting the pointers, so I started to work my spaniel.
 He hunted tight and flushed a bird so close even I couldn’t miss it.
 Having dropped perfectly to flush, he waited patiently for the command and then went like an arrow for the retrieve.
 Job done, perfectly, in moments.
 What made it even sweeter was that the dog was mad, bad Dutch, who was having a good day.
 That night I cooked the bird for my husband, and we may even have had sex, I don’t recall.
 There is nothing like rough-shooting for providing you with all-time memorable days.

 The Kennel Club has a list of field trial societies.
 Joining one costs only a few pounds and gives you access to a fantastic knowledge source.
-At the trial you will see what you should be aiming at.
+At the trial you will see what you should be aiming at for rough-shooting over your dog.
 If you volunteer to a dogsbody job, such as carrying game to the vehicles, you will be even more welcome and get to know what is going on.
-It is also an opportunity to discover where rough-shooting is available, as it is not always easy to find.
+It is also an opportunity to discover where rough-shooting over dogs is available, as it is not always easy to find.

-The best form of rough-shooting for training (and for fun) is rabbiting but, since myxomatosis, opportunities for shooting rabbits over dogs have become rare in the UK.
-The best places, mainly in Scotland and the north of England, are known only by the handful of professional trainers, who keep their secret to a Masonic degree.
-However, many lowland bird shoots are now much more receptive to the idea of letting out small-bag and boundary days to be shot as walked-up rather than driven.
+The best form of rough-shooting over dogs for training (and for fun) is rabbiting but, since myxomatosis, opportunities have become rare.
+The best places are known only by the handful of professional trainers, who keep their secret to a Masonic degree.
+However, many lowland bird shoots are receptive to the idea of letting out small-bag and boundary days to be shot as walked-up.
 There are even some sporting agents beginning to specialise in this area, such as Outside Days.
 Farmers can also be very obliging in letting you walk their hedges and root crops.
-They may even have some pigeon-shooting that has not been bought by a professional, and might welcome some help with fox control in return.

 But try hard not to be tempted into going out with a few friends on their rough-shoot.
 One of the worst things about becoming an older and wiser dog-handler is discovering that your best shooting pals turn into “hugly beasts” under the guise of so-called rough-shooting.
 Surprisingly few people know how to do it safely, efficiently and enjoyably.
 There is little that makes such a large dent in a friendship as a tiny pellet from a 12-bore in your cheek.
 And they will dash about irritatingly, getting in the way of the dog (for whose benefit you’re taking part).